johnblakey/River-Level-Database/README.md

 # River-Level-Database
 Sqlite database to save water values from the USGS restful API.
+Cron job inserts values into the database.
+Nodejs server provides an API for access to the database values.

 ## Deployment
 Master branch is the production environment.
 Other branches are experimental versions of the insertion backend.